jthi0/visualize_your_data/README.md

 # visualize_your_data
 Quick demo to demonstrate how important it is to visualize your data and not just trust descriptive statistics.
 Usable with JMP.
 This has also been posted to [JMP User Community - Remember to visualize your data](https://community.jmp.com/t5/forums/postpage/board-id/discussions/load-autosave/true).
+JMP16 or newer is required to use the demo.

 ## Anscombe's Quartet
 Anscombe's Quartet is a data set collection of four different data sets.
 These four data sets all have similar descriptive statistics, but different distributions and they are very different when plotted as scatterplot.
 This data set is commonly used to demonstrate the **importance of data visualization**.